Machine-learning approaches to dispersion measure estimation for fast radio bursts: Model training

 During hyper-parameter tuning, we explored architectures ranging from four to seven convolutional layers and varied the widths of the dense layers to achieve an optimal balance between model complexity and overfitting.
 Batch normalisation significantly improved convergence stability by reducing internal covariate shift \citep{DBLP:journals/corr/IoffeS15}, enabling the use of higher learning rates without divergence.
 Although dropout is a common regularisation technique \citep{srivastava2014dropout}, tests with dropout probabilities between 0 and 0.2 showed that random unit removal degraded performance, since strong spatial dependencies exist between neighbouring pixels in the input data \citep{zhang2018fast}.
 Consequently, dropout layers were omitted.

-Instead, Gaussian noise was added to the training inputs at each epoch, improving robustness and helping to prevent overfitting.
-This technique ensured that the underlying pulse profile remained consistent in its fluence while the noise pattern varied between epochs.

 The model minimises the MAE loss function, which is well suited to continuous regression tasks such as DM estimation.
-We used the Adam algorithm \citep{adam2014method} as the optimiser.
-Adam adapts learning rates for individual parameters based on mini-batch updates, making it well suited for large datasets in deep learning.
+We used the Adam algorithm \citep{adam2014method} as the optimiser, which adapts learning rates for individual parameters based on mini-batch updates and is well suited for large datasets in deep learning.
 Learning rates in the range $[10^{-7},10^{-2}]$ were tested, with the smallest value ($10^{-7}$) yielding the smoothest convergence and most accurate results.
 Larger learning rates led to divergence from the optimal solution, whereas smaller rates allowed for gradual and stable parameter updates.

 This baseline CNN serves as the reference model against which the more advanced architectures, ResNet-50 (Section~\ref{sec:resnet50}) and the CNN–LSTM hybrid (Section~\ref{sec:HybridModel}), are evaluated in subsequent sections.